-Quantifying our carbon footprint allows management to understand the business risk from the inflationary costs associated with regulatory prices on CO2e emissions.
-Carbon taxes are in effect in Canada with prices planned to increase each year until 2030 and are anticipated in the United States.
+Quantifying our carbon footprint allows our management teams to understand the business risk from the inflationary costs associated with regulatory prices on CO2e emissions.
+Carbon taxes are in effect in Canada, with prices planned to increase each year until 2030.
 While carbon taxes and regulations have a direct impact on the cost of Scope 1 and Scope 2 emissions, indirect costs associated with Scope 3 emissions will also rise.
-These increased costs will eventually be passed through the Supply Chain.
+These increased costs will eventually be passed on through the Supply Chain.